 where $\alpha_{h_l}$ represents the approximate solution given the vector of mesh parameters $h_l$ at refinement level $l$ and

-The parameters that define the different mesh widths are displayed in Table \ref{tab:num_mesh_param}; here we paid careful attention that our choice honours the Courant-Friedrichs-Lewy condition for the convergence of explicit schemes (cf. \cite{rLeVeque1990}).
-As mentioned above we expect the main contributions to the error to stem from the hyperbolic part of the equation.
+The parameters that define the different mesh widths are displayed in Table \ref{tab:num_mesh_param}; here we ensured that our choice honors the Courant--Friedrichs--Lewy condition for the convergence of explicit schemes (cf.~\cite{rLeVeque1990}).
+As mentioned above, we expect the main contributions to the error to stem from the hyperbolic part of the equation.
 Therefore, we choose a very fine grid in the $E$-direction for our analysis.

 Table \ref{tab:num_err} displays the results from our convergence study.
 Note that the error decays much faster in the 1-norm.
 This is not at all surprising, as we expect the error from the discontinuous terminal condition to propagate in the direction of decreasing $E$.
-This leads to a significant error on a small part of the gird, which is picked up by the infinity norm, whereas the approximation converges much faster everywhere else, as shown by our analysis of the error in the 1-norm.
+This leads to a significant error on a small part of the grid, which is picked up by the infinity norm, whereas the approximation converges much faster everywhere else, as shown by our analysis of the error in the 1-norm.

 Figure \ref{fig:convergence} plots the error $Err^\infty_l$ as a function of the mesh width.
 From the slope of the line of best fit through the error points, we estimate the convergence rate of our scheme to be $0.9131$ in the infinity norm.